Acoustic upright piano service specialising in pop, rock, alternative genres and more. Unlimited revisions included.

 Piano is a fully reconditioned/restored Yamaha U3 from the 1970s.
 I looked at around 25-30 U3s from many dealerships and settled on this one.
 It possesses an iconic sound that would sound great on pop, rock, blues, and many other genres.
 Listen to the samples and see what you think.

 Microphones are a pair of Oktava MK12s that possess Cardiod, Omni and Hypercardiod functions.
-These are plugged into a high quality M-Audio interface which goes into a macbook pro.
+These are plugged into a PreSonus Studio 26 interface (great pre-amp!) which goes into a macbook pro.
 I'd recommend Cardiod for an in-your-face sound that can cut through a busy mix, and Omni for a more raw but very full rounded sound.
 I can tweak the recording techniques to suit your tastes and mix.

 Price is per track up to 4 minutes long.
 Doesn't include solo pieces, please message me about those.
 I don't edit but I will provide you with something that will be great to work with in the studio, then it's down to you to make those decisions.